• F&B

 = 20,000 AED + 16,000 AED – 22,000 AED

-Total COGS = 14,000 AED
+Total Food Cost= 14,000 AED

 This calculation helps the restaurant to determine the true cost of producing its products and can be used to calculate gross profit margins.
-By comparing the COGS to the price of the pizzas sold, the restaurant can determine whether it is pricing its pizzas appropriately to cover its costs and make a profit.
+By comparing the Food Cost to the price of the pizzas sold, the restaurant can determine whether it is pricing its pizzas appropriately to cover its costs and make a profit.

 A method of inventory management in which the oldest items are used first, ensuring that inventory is rotated and that items do not expire before they are used.